spatie/laravel-settings/README.md

 }
 ```

 All these functions should be implemented to interact with the type of storage you're using.
-The `payload` parameters are raw values(`int`, `bool`, `float`, `string`, `array`) within the `database`, and `redis` repository types.
-These raw values are converted to JSON.
+The `payload` parameters are raw values(`int`, `bool`, `float`, `string`, `array`).
+Within the `database`, and `redis` repository types, These raw values are converted to JSON.
 But this is not required.

 It is required to return raw values again in the `getPropertiesInGroup` and `getPropertyPayload` methods.

 Each repository's constructor will receive a `$config` array that the user-defined for the repository within the application `settings.php` config file.
 It is possible to add other dependencies to the constructor.
 They will be injected when the repository is created.